frinknet/JSON-DEV/README.md

 }
 ```

-The data structure used for both of these takes the form of an array with two to four items.
+The data structure used for both schema and validation uses the same
+these takes the form of an array with two to
+four items.

   - string label
   - mixed type